OLD MASTERS INTERNATIONAL

 • CONTACT

-Including scholarly, engaging essays on Classical and Old Masters art history, connoisseurship, best addresses, manners, morals and Italia segreta.
-Four issues per year + our Et In Arcadia travel supplement $275.00.
+Featuring essays on known and unknown historic masterpieces, on connoisseurship, interviews with rara avis-type collectors and thinkers, as well as all that concerns le bon ton, le beau geste and Italia segreta.
+Four issues per year + our Et In Arcadia (Grand Tour) travel supplement $275.00.
 Printed and distributed in the USA.

 ISSN: 3070-2283 (online)